rppicomidi/ideacentreStick300-T100TA-linux/README.md

 system just boots to windows, restart your computer and try again.
 4. When the BIOS screen appears, use the arrow keys to navigate to the `Security` menu and then select the `Secure Boot Menu`.
 Press `Secure Boot Support` and set it to Disabled.
-5. Press the `F10` key to `Save and Exit`.
-6. Wait for Windows to boot and restart the PC again.
-7. As in step 3, press the `DEL` key or `F2` key at the right time to enter the BIOS menu.
-8. When the BIOS screen appears select `Boot`.
-Then select the `EFI USB Device` as `Boot Option #1`.
+5. Use the arrow keys to select `Boot`.
+Then select the `UEFI USB Device` as `Boot Option #1`.
-9. Press the `F10` key to `Save and Exit`.
+6. Press the `F10` key to `Save and Exit`.
-10. Xubuntu should start to boot from the flash drive.
+7. Xubuntu should start to boot from the flash drive.

 ## Try Xubuntu 22.04 and then install it